Student Handbook

 Solicitation

-The college prohibits soliciting, selling and distribution of samples/pamphlets in the residence halls by non-student organizations.
+The college prohibits soliciting, selling, and distribution of samples/pamphlets in the residence halls by non-student organizations.
 This includes placing flyers under doors.
-Soliciting by authorized representatives is only permitted provided they have secured the written approval of the Residence Hall Director or the Director of Housing.
-If you discover a solicitor in the residence halls, please report them to the Residence Hall Director immediately.
+Soliciting by authorized representatives is only permitted provided they have secured the written approval of the Residence Hall Director or the Director of Residence Life.
+If you discover a solicitor in the residence halls, please report them to the hall director immediately.

 Storage